darwin/simverse/readme.md

     add lnd bob

 Recipes are located under `recipes` folder.
-Say, we store above recipe as `recipes/example.sh`.
+Say, we stored the above recipe as `recipes/example.sh`.

-By running `./sv create mysn example`, we create a new simnet named `mysn` which has one btcd node and two lnd nodes, all with default settings.
+By running `./sv create example mysn`, we create a new simnet named `mysn` which has one btcd node and two lnd nodes, all with default settings.

 Recipes are bash scripts executed as the last step in simnet creation.